ohscar/rmalloc/doc/paper/appendix.rst

     result.soffice-ops.allocstats

+.. raw:: TODO!
+This belogns to maxmem calculation

     Heap size in allocstats mode is set to this value, increased by 5% until there is no OOM on the last operation, to make sure that the entire program can be run in full at least once.

 .. raw:: comment-na